At a glance

 The personality is similar to that of their Burmese cousins.
 They are laid back, friendly, loving and get along well with pets and children.

 A miniature black leopard is a commonly used term to describe the Bombay cat and they certainly fit the description well.
 The breed was developed in Kentucky in 1958 by Nikki Horner of Shawnee Cattery, who mated a sable Burmese with a black American Shorthair.
-Her aim was to create a copper-eyed mini panther.
+She aimed to create a copper-eyed mini panther.
 Nikki thought the Bombay resembled the black leopard of India, hence the name Bombay.

 The Bombay is of the Burmese type but with a jet black coat.
 British breeders were able to create the same cat by mating Burmese to domestic or British shorthairs.
 The Bombay cat is classified as part of the Asian group in the UK.

 As a result, there are two types of Bombay cat.
 The American Bombay and the British Bombay.
 The American Bombay shares a genetic disorder with their American Burmese known as Craniofacial Defect.
 This disorder affects the development of the skull as a fetus.
 This condition occurs in newborns, and sadly euthanasia is necessary as there is no treatment.
 British Bombays don’t have this condition.

 The American and British Bombays share the same name but are considered to be two different breeds of cat.
 Both breeds do share many physical characteristics.

 The black coat colour is the result of a dominant gene, however, if both parents carry the recessive sable gene, some kittens will be born sable (brown).

-The Bombay achieved champion status with the Cat Fanciers Association in 1976.
+The Cat Fanciers Association awarded the Bombay champion status in 1976.